 9.2.1.
 Activity verbs and object types

 The “activity” object type and the “post” verb SHALL be supported by MSN Clients & MSN Servers as per [AS-ATOM] & [AS-JSON].
+The activity verbs & object types defined in section 9.2.3 SHALL also be supported.

 In addition, the activity verbs & object types defined in [AS-BASE-SCHEMA] SHALL be considered with their original meaning and SHOULD be supported by MSN Clients and MSN Servers.
 Specifically, the following subset SHALL be supported by MSN Clients & MSN Servers: